 The majority of people with cancer will experience pain at some time or another.
 The pain can result from the cancer itself, or from the cancer's treatment.
 In addition, some people who have been cured of their cancer can continue to suffer from pain.

 Cancer pain, or the discomfort that stems from cancer and its treatment, can be controlled most of the time.
 There are many different medicines and methods available to control cancer pain.
 People who have cancer and are feeling pain need to inform their doctor immediately.
-The earlier pain treatment is started, the more effective may be.
+The earlier pain treatment is started, the more effective it may be.

 There are many causes of cancer pain, but often cancer pain occurs when a tumor presses on nerves or body organs or when cancer cells invade bones or body organs.
 Cancer treatments such as chemotherapy, radiation, or surgery also may cause pain.